HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **list initialization** Initialization of an object by the use of a braced-init-list.
 **literal** Constant value included directly in the code.
 Can be of various tyes such as, a number like 42, a string like "Hello world", a character like 'c'.
 **local scope** Colloquial synonym for block scope.
+**low-level const** A const that is not top-level.
+Such consts are integral to the type and are never ignored.
 M
 -
 **main** Function called by the system when starting to execute a C++ program.
 **manipulator** Functions specifically designed to be used in conjunction with the insertion (<<) and extraction (>>) operators on stream objects.
 One example of such a function is std::endl.
+**member** Type, variable, constant, or function declared in a class.
 **member function** Function declared in the scope of a class.
 Usually called to operate on a specific object.
 **method** Synonym for (virtual) member function.
 N